Yankees edge Indians in ninth to reach ALDS

 Cleveland, which hasn't won the World Series since 1948, has lost eight straight postseason games and dropped 10 consecutive elimination games stretching back to the 1997 Series.

-Sanchez, benched in Game 1, had a two-run homer and Giancarlo Stanton connected on a solo shot for New York, which was down 4-0 in the first.
+All-Star shortstop Francisco Lindor went 1-for-8 in the series and may have played his last game in Cleveland.
+The Indians have him under contract for one more season, but he's turned down several offers and the club may have no choice but to trade him before he's a free agent.

-The Yankees were two different teams this season as they played much better at home in the Bronx than on the road, going 11-18.
+The Yankees, meanwhile, were two different teams this season as they played much better at home in the Bronx than on the road, going 11-18.

 They entered this expanded postseason as a No. 5 seed and not scaring anyone, but now they've got momentum.